-The Simplon Hospice (hospiz) is a three-storey building directly on the Pass.
+The Simplon Hospice (hospiz) is a three-story building directly on the Pass.
 It was raised by the order of Napoleon issued in 1801, during the building of the road over the Pass which connects Piedmont in Italy and Wallis in Switzerland.
 Can you imagine, Napoleon was taking care about roads through the Alps.

 Though this was obviously for his own military purposes.
 About 1600 years before him, there was another one passing the Alps, with 38 elephants and an army of more than 40 thousand.
 Apparently, elephants were not good in climbing and they all died somewhere there.
 I am speaking about Hannibal of course.
-In fact, there is no a consensus about his exact passage through the Alps.
+In fact, there is no consensus about his exact passage through the Alps.
 But from what I know, about the Simplon pass, this would have been an ideal gate to the Italian boot.

-Anyhow, back to the Hospice, from the beginning it has been run by monks, and presently it can accommodate more than hundred of people.
+Anyhow, back to the Hospice, from the beginning it has been run by monks, and presently it can accommodate more than a hundred of people.